No city should be too large for a man to walk out of in the morning.*

 here you can get a chapel of rest, car spares, fireworks, hardware & ironmongery

-The Step-in Café begs loiterers to stay away, but they spill over from the sidewalk congregations at Mo’Fro barbers & the Coral betting shop bus Station & shopping mall in background.
-Buildings in the middle still await demolition—pic enlarged below
+The Step-in Café begs loiterers to stay away, but they spill over from the congregations outside Mo’Fro barbers & the Coral betting shop bus Station & shopping mall in background.
+Buildings in the middle still await redevelopment—pic enlarged below

 this is the eastern end.
 After a multi-storey car park, you go past the new university, police station, municipal offices and thence to a public park which will take you via the pedestrian route I’ve christened “the Valley Path” to Loudwater